Which city is cheaper, Kotor or Budapest?

 Kotor is a very popular place to visit for couples.
 The charming old town, picturesque views, and quaint personality of the town make this a great couple's get away.
 Whether you want to lounge on the water's edge or soak up the unique culture, there are many hidden sides to the coastal town.

-Kotor is a very popular city for backpackers and budget travelers.
+Many backpackers visit Kotor.
 The town is affordable and reasonably accessible, making it a great option for backpackers.
 It's not as touristy as some of the more popular coastal towns in the area, so you can enjoy a bit of authenticity without spending big bucks.

-The thorough and effecient public transit system of Budapest can take you anywhere.
+With a huge network, the transit system in Budapest can get you around easily.
 The metro, trams, and buses make it easy to get around town.

-Budapest and Kotor are similar when it comes to walkability.
+Budapest and Kotor are fantastic when it comes to walkability.

 Budapest is a very easy city to get around on foot.
 Pest is very flat, making for an easy stroll, while Buda is more hilly.